WasabiMushyPeas/HP89410A-Graphing/README.md

 pip install pyvisa
 ```

-Driver:
-You also need to install the VISA driver for your instrument.
+::Warning:: Driver: You also need to install the VISA driver for your instrument.
 This can be found [here](https://www.ni.com/en/support/downloads/drivers/download/packaged.ni-488-2.559044.html)

 ## 3. Code